timotejPap/timotejPap/README.md

 - 👋 Hi, I’m @Timotej Pap
 - 👀 I’m interested in Manual and Automatic testing
-- 🌱 I’m currently learning Robot Framework
+- 🌱 I’m currently learning mostly Playwright and Robot Framework
 - 📫 How to reach me https://www.linkedin.com/in/timotejpap1991/

 <!---